 If you have any questions about Transitions please contact Jools Maddocks - our transitions lead: JMaddocks@StPetershuntingdon.org

-We intend to hold the Year 6 Transition days on 5th and 6th July 2023.
+We intend to hold the Year 6 Transition days on Thursday 6th July 2023.
 More information will be sent to parents and partner schools in due course.
 The make up and organisation of these days may be affected by the current Covid guidance in place at the time.

 There will be a transition evening full of information for parents on Wednesday 5th July 2023.
-(Timings to be confirmed for different families)
+Timings for this event are:

 The start date for new Year 7 students is Tuesday 5th September 2023.